ethereum/execution-apis/src/engine/cancun.md

 1. Client software **MAY** return an array of all `null` entries if syncing or otherwise unable to serve blob pool data.

-1. Callers must consider that execution layer clients may prune old blobs from their pool, and will respond with `null` if a blob has been pruned.
+1. Callers **MUST** consider that execution layer clients may prune old blobs from their pool, and will respond with `null` if a blob has been pruned.

 ### Deprecate `engine_exchangeTransitionConfigurationV1`